GMOD/Apollo/docs/Build.md

 Building WebApollo
 --------------------

-To build WebApollo, we will first edit the configuration files, and *then* run a Makefile to create a WAR package.
+To build WebApollo, we will first edit the configuration files, and *then* run Maven to create a WAR package.

 ### Before you build